GEM-benchmark/NL-Augmenter/transformations/butter_fingers_perturbation/README.md

 The accuracy of a RoBERTa model (fine-tuned on IMDB) on a subset of IMDB sentiment dataset = 95.74 The accuracy of the same model on the perturbed set = 88.26

+The average sacrebleu score of a distillbert model (fine-tuned on xsum) on a subset of xsum dataset = 14.9104 The average sacrebleu score of same model on the pertubed set = 11.9221
 ```python
 dataset = load_dataset("imdb", split='test[:20%]')
 ```